Seabed mining: Positive

+Negative

-There is also the potential for severe environmental impact by damage to sensitive and sometimes unique ecosystems by seabed disturbance and deposits of disturbed material on downstream regions.
+There is also the potential for severe environmental impact to sensitive and unique ecosystems through seabed disturbance and deposits of disturbed material on downstream regions.
 Interest in mining possibilities is providing impetus for scientific study of the deposits and the mechanisms of their formation.
 Biologists are concerned about the little known communities of exotic life forms which could be destroyed before they are studied.
-There has not been sufficient research to make predictions with any reasonable level of confidence.
+There is still insufficient research to make predictions with confidence.

-Each vent discharges a unique mix of solutes, so each vent is colonized by a different combination of life forms, and researchers are continually finding new species, but a common feature of the vents is that their ecosystems thrive in conditions that would be highly hostile to most other known life, some of which might be of economic value, and might provide valuable insights into the evolution of terrestrial life.
+In the case of deposits around hydrothermal vents, each vent discharges a unique mix of solutes and therefore each vent is colonized by a different combination of life forms.
+Researchers are still finding new species, but a common feature of the vents is that their ecosystems thrive in conditions that would be highly hostile to most other life.
+The study of these species could provide insights into the evolution of terrestrial life.
 There are also concerns about the safety of the systems planned for mineral recovery, and the possible impact of accidents involving such equipment on the local and wider environment.

+The extraction of manganese nodules in the deep sea involve large truck sized vehicles on the seabed which can potentially destroy up to a depth of 3km on the seafloor, with the plow tracks still visible decades later.
+Some studies have suggested that the microbiology would need over 50 years to return to their undisturbed initial state.
+Contracts to explore for manganese nodules are typically only for areas up to 75,000km2, but the total area affected is estimated to be between 200 and 600km2 impacting a much larger marine ecosystem.
+These mining vehicles emit plumes of sediment which would transport sediment to a greater distance from the site.
+The seabed also has a much slower recovery potential as nodules only grow few tens of millimeters per million years.
+Epifauna is the wildlife that depends on the nodules and the habitat they produce through their substrate.
+Following the mining of the nodules, the substrate on the nodules will not return for millions of years until new nodules are formed.
+These rare and slow to reproduce epifauna would face extinction from the habitat removal involved in mining nodules.
+The organisms living on the seabed can also be affected by the noise and light pollution made by the mining technology or could be dispersed or smothered in the sediment of the plumes.

+Ultimately, the remoteness and complexity of the seabed make it difficult for scholars to obtain definitive research results.

 Legal aspects

-The International Seabed Authority (ISA) was established in 1982 to regulate human activities on the deep-sea floor beyond the continental shelf.
+The International Seabed Authority is a body of the United Nations which was established in 1982 to regulate human activities on the deep-sea floor beyond the continental shelf.
 It continues to develop rules for commercial mining, and as of 2016, has issued 27 contracts for mineral exploration, covering a total area of more than 1.4 million km2.
-Other seabed mining operations are already proceeding within exclusive economic zones of nation states, usually at relatively shallow depths on the continental shelf.
+Other seabed mining operations are already proceeding within the EEZ's of nation states, usually at relatively shallow depths on the continental shelf.